Skip to content

 Tip

-Note that Mixins are not models, so you still need to inherit from ormar.Model as well as define Meta class in the final model.
+Note that Mixins are not models, so you still need to inherit from ormar.Model as well as define ormar_config field in the final model.

 A Category class above will have four additional fields: created_date, updated_date, created_by and updated_by.